 - Charge tuition in dollars.
 We screened out military academies that require a commitment of service in exchange for free tuition because we don’t know how to value the cost of the time commitment and risk.

 - Have sufficient reliable data to be analyzed.

-- Not show signs of financial distress by having at least two of the following indicators: Low ratings by bond-rating agencies, warnings from accreditors, layoffs in the last year, being placed on “heightened cash management” by the U.S. Department of Education.
+- Not show signs of financial distress, as defined by having at least two of the following indicators: Low ratings by bond-rating agencies, warnings from accreditors, layoffs in the last year, being placed on “heightened cash management” by the U.S. Department of Education.

 - Have a graduation rate that was at or above the median for its institutional category (public, private, or HBCU).
-Or have a high “value-added” graduation rate (in other words: score in the top 25% of our test of graduation rates after accounting for the average standardized test scores, average high school grade point average, share of entering class in the graduation rate cohort, and percentage of students receiving a Pell grant).
+Or have a high “value-added” graduation rate (in other words: score in the top 25% of our test of graduation rates after accounting for the average standardized test scores, average high school grade point average, share of entering class that are first-time, full-time students, and percentage of students receiving a Pell grant).

 - Have a Cohort Default Rate (CDR) lower than 25%.

 This eliminated some colleges that may be good values, but might be facing temporary financial difficulties or be too small for us to evaluate.
 But it left us with a robust universe of more than 700 colleges.
 In our view, even the lowest-ranked of the schools on our list demonstrate that they provide at least some value for your tuition dollars.

 We then used the following data and methodologies in our three basic categories to create our rankings:

 Changes from our 2017 rankings: For 2018, we introduced two pieces of data based on newly available information from the Education Department on graduation rates for transfer students and Pell Grant recipients.
 We slightly reduced the weight on financial trouble to make room for the Pell Grant measure.

 For this factor, we combined the following seven indicators: